Azure Monitor Logs pricing details

 The most significant charges for most Azure Monitor implementations will typically be ingestion and retention of data in your Log Analytics workspaces.
 Several features in Azure Monitor do not have a direct cost but add to the workspace data that's collected.
 This article describes how data charges are calculated for your Log Analytics workspaces and Application Insights resources and the different configuration options that affect your costs.

 The default pricing for Log Analytics is a Pay-As-You-Go model that's based on ingested data volume and data retention.
 Each Log Analytics workspace is charged as a separate service and contributes to the bill for your Azure subscription.
+Pricing for Log Analytics is set regionally.
 The amount of data ingestion can be considerable, depending on the following factors:

 - The set of management solutions enabled and their configuration

 - The number and type of monitored resources

 - The types of data collected from each monitored resource

 Data volume is measured as the size of the data that will be stored in GB (10^9 bytes).
 The data size of a single record is calculated from a string representation of the columns that are stored in the Log Analytics workspace for that record, regardless of whether the data is sent from an agent or added during the ingestion process.
 This includes any custom columns added by the logs ingestion API, transformations, or custom fields that are added as data is collected and then stored in the workspace.